Warning issued after new mpox strain identified in England

 A new strain of mpox – the virus formerly known as monkeypox – has been found in England, scientists have said.

-The disease, which is transmitted from close contact from sufferers including sexual contact, as well as through coughs and sneezes, causes flu-like symptoms including chills, aches, exhaustion and eventually a rash which can form blisters.
+The disease, which is transmitted by close contact with sufferers, including sexual contact, as well as through coughs and sneezes, causes flu-like symptoms.

+The symptoms include chills, aches, exhaustion and eventually a rash that can form blisters.

 Officials said they identified a “new recombinant mpox virus”, which means it has genetic material from different viral strains.